monarch-initiative/mondo-ingest/docs/metrics/icd10cm.md

 | Class | 287904 |

 More information about the source can be found [in the documentation](../sources.md).
+The raw data (ontology metrics) can be found [on GitHub](https://github.com/monarch-initiative/mondo-ingest/tree/main/src/ontology/metadata).

 You can make issues or ask questions about this source [here](https://github.com/monarch-initiative/mondo-ingest/issues).